PAHFIT/pahfit/docs/plot_result.rst

 The saved results from a PAHFIT run can be plotted using the ``plot_pahfit`` script.
 By default, the plot is displayed.
-To save the plot instead, use the "--savefig" command line option.
+To save the plot instead, use the `--savefig` command line option.

 .. code-block:: console